rur/treetop-client/README.markdown

 })
 ```

-Now if a new element and old element have matching attributes, the registered compose function will be used.
+Now when a new element and old element have matching attribute values, the custom compose function will be used.
 For example,
 ```
 <!-- Old -->
-<div treetop-compose="custom-compose">...</div>
+<div id="example" treetop-compose="custom-compose">...</div>

 <!-- New -->
-<div treetop-compose="custom-compose">new content</div>
+<div id="example" treetop-compose="custom-compose">new content</div>
 ```

 If these attribute values do not match for any reason, the library will fall back on the default 'replace in place' strategy.